 Payment and Delivery of Lots: Invoices will be sent to online bidders by email soon after the sale, and by regular U.S. mail to people for whom we have no email address, or who bid via mail, phone, or fax.
 Payment is due on receipt of invoice.
 Packing and shipping costs will be added to all invoices.
 U.S. buyers will receive lots by Priority or Express mail, fully insured.
-Shipments outside the United States (including to Canada) are sent insured by U.S. Registered Mail.
+Shipments outside the United States (including to Canada) are sent insured by U.S. Priority Mail/Priority Mail Express International, U.S. Registered Mail, or DHL.
 Buyers outside the United States should provide any special shipping instructions.
 All shipments outside the United States are sent at the buyer’s risk but we make strong efforts to get your items to you.
-Items valued over $25,000 will require special arrangements which we will make with you after the sale.
-We carry a $500 deductible insurance policy on material we mail out of the United States and will seek reimbursement for lost or damaged items.
+Packages valued over $50,000 will require special arrangements which we will make with you after the sale.
+We carry insurance on material we mail out of the United States and will seek reimbursement for lost or damaged items.
 In two decades of running these sales, we have yet to have a problem with shipping we could not resolve though there is a short list of countries (non-Euro zone) to which we will not ship.

 Authenticity: This is an auction sale, not an approval sale.
 All lots are guaranteed to be genuine and as presented online.
 Any claims, other than claims of authenticity, must be made within three days of receipt of lots.
 N.B.
 Attribution and condition are the opinion of the cataloger and no warranty is expressed or implied.
 Conflicting opinions about grade by grading services do not constitute a valid basis for return.
 Our experience is that the U.S. grading services typically do not understand the grading of coins made with extensive hand work.
 Authenticity claims must be supported by the judgment of recognized professionals or services such as that provided by the I.A.P.N.
 (In 2008 we returned an electrotype of a Cromwell crown that was slabbed as “genuine” by NGC.)
 In any event, our maximum liability for any item or dispute is limited to the actual amount paid for the item.